Phrase and beyond

 Different countries use different currencies, so you need to make sure your product or service can handle them all.
 The same goes for date formats: In the US, people write dates in M/DD/YYYY format—e.g. 3/14/2015—while in most other countries, DD/MM/YYYY is the norm—e.g. 14/03/2015.

-The list goes on for time, numbers, and even phone numbers.
-So if you’re planning to expand your business globally, make sure your product can handle all the different formats.
+The list goes on for time formats and even phone numbers, so if you’re planning to expand your business globally, make sure your product is able to handle all the different formats.